Types of Degrees Medical Reception/Receptionist Majors Are Getting

 |High School Diploma - or the equivalent (for example, GED)||10.6%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||66.9%|

 Online Medical Reception/Receptionist Programs

-In the 2019-2020 academic year, 45 schools offered some type of medical reception/receptionist program.
+In 2019-2020, 45 schools offered a medical reception/receptionist program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||0||0|

 |Doctor’s Degree (Professional Practice)||0||0|

 Is a Degree in Medical Reception/Receptionist Worth It?